This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-- Pumpkin is what makes these bars moist and flavorful.
+- Pumpkin makes these bars moist and flavorful.
 Store-purchased canned pumpkin works best and gives the correct texture.
-If you using homemade, make sure to blend and drain it prior to using.
+If using homemade pumpkin, make sure to blend and drain it before use.

 - Neutral oil is any oil that has no flavor.
 Avocado, safflower, grapeseed, and vegetable oil work.

-- Brown sugar is used along with white granulated to add more flavor and moisture.
+- Brown sugar is used along with granulated sugar to add more flavor and moisture.

 - Cream cheese creates the iconic frosting that works so well with pumpkin bars.
 Use full-fat cream cheese to make sure it sets up correctly.

-- Create the batter.
-In a large bowl, whisk the eggs until smooth.
+Step 1: Create the batter – In a large bowl, whisk the eggs until smooth.
 Add the canned pumpkin, neutral oil, white granulated sugar, light brown sugar, and vanilla extract.
 Whisk the ingredients together until combined.
 Add in the flour, baking soda, baking powder, cinnamon, and salt.
-Whisk together gently until combined.
+Stir together gently until combined.

-- Bake the bars.
-Use an offset spatula to spread the batter evenly in a greased 10×14 baking pan.
-Place in a 350°F oven for 20 to 30 minutes.
+Step 2: Bake the bars – Use an offset spatula to spread the batter evenly in a greased 10 x 14-inch baking pan.
+Place in a 350°F oven for 20-30 minutes.
 Once baked, check with a skewer inserted in the middle to ensure it comes out completely clean.
 Let the bars cool completely before frosting.

-- Create the frosting.
-In a small bowl, combine cream cheese and butter with a hand mixer until smooth.
+Step 3: Create the frosting – In a small bowl, combine cream cheese and butter with an electric mixer until smooth.
 Add in the vanilla extract and sift in the powdered sugar.
 Mix together and spread over the bars.

-- Don’t overmix the batter when adding in the dry ingredients.
-The flour begins to produce gluten, and if it gets overmixed, the bars will become tough.
+- Don’t overmix the batter when adding the dry ingredients.
+If you do, the flour will begin to produce gluten, and the bars will become tough.

-- Use a skewer to test if the pumpkin bars are finished baking.
+- Use a skewer to test whether the pumpkin bars are finished baking.
 Stick it near the center of the pan and remove it.
-If it comes out sticky with batter residue, then it requires more baking.
-If it is relatively clean, then the bars are finished baking.
+If it pulls out sticky with batter residue, it requires more baking.
+If it is relatively clean, the bars are finished baking.

 - Push additional lumps of the powdered sugar through the sifter to add to the frosting.
 If there are lumps that are too difficult to push through, don’t add to the frosting.